HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 ### Enabling customer cancellations in the no-login customer portal

 Downpay includes an optional feature to allow customers to cancel their own orders.
 To enable this feature, navigate to the Downpay app and click **Settings** in the Shopify left hand toolbar and check **Enable customer cancellations**.

+### Using the Downpay portal from Shopify classic customer accounts

+You may also include a link to the Downpay portal on your Shopify classic customer account portal.
+To set this up, please contact us at[support@hypehound.io](mailto:support@hypehound.io).